spartypkp/iwanttobeanaiengineer/projectDocumentation.md

    - Implemented markdown formatting for chat messages
    - Added welcome messages tailored to content type and edit mode
    - Included copy-to-clipboard functionality for messages
+   - Fixed the "Start Conversation" functionality for improved user experience

 3. **Content Management**
    - Created a comprehensive sidebar for content selection and preview